 As we all know, the upcoming New Year brings much thought and attention to the future, and for many of us, we begin to consider the changes we want to make in our lives.
-We might have a conversation, or see something on Facebook, and this spurs a thought that, “I will be a better mother/wife/sister next year.”
-Or more commonly, the look in mirror stimulates an intention to improve health or fitness.
-And yet, the data suggests many of you will be making some financial goals, as you seek to improve your overall liquidity and net worth.
+We might have a conversation, or see something on Facebook, and this spurs a thought that “I will be a better mother/wife/sister next year.”
+Or more commonly, the look in the mirror stimulates an intention to improve health or fitness.
+And yet, the data suggest many of you will be making some financial goals, as you seek to improve your overall liquidity and net worth.

 But here’s the problem with these resolutions: Most of us fail miserably!
 We give up by February and have returned to our old habits.
 Why is that?

 The Best Predictor of Behavior Today is Yesterday’s Behavior

 Yes, we are truly creatures of habit.
 Perhaps we can state this more accurately by saying we are victims of our neural programming.
 Our normal, daily behavior patterns have these neural pathways that are like a six-lane paved highway, well-used, and open for busy.
 We can cruise down these highways without difficulty.
 (Now, at the end of the road, we may not find it rewarding, but the drive was easy.)